 xDLMS services used by the client with SN referencing

-In the case of SN referencing, COSEM object attributes and methods are mapped to DLMS named variables specified in IEC 61334-4-41:1996, 10.1.2.
+In the case of SN referencing, COSEM object attributes and methods are mapped to DLMS® named variables specified in IEC 61334-4-41:1996, 10.1.2.

-The xDLMS services using SN referencing are based on the DLMS variable access services, specified in IEC 61334-4-41:1996, 10.4 – 10.6 and they are the following:
+The xDLMS services using SN referencing are based on the DLMS® variable access services, specified in IEC 61334-4-41:1996, 10.4 – 10.6 and they are the following:

 the Read service is used by the client to request the server to return the value of one or more attributes or to invoke one or more methods when return parameters are expected.
 It is a confirmed service.
 See 6.14;